hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

 Appendix B.  Computational burdens of processing NSEC3 iterations

-   The Queries Per Second (QPS) of authoritative servers will decrease due to computational overhead when processing DNS requests for zones containing higher NSEC3 iteration counts.
+   The queries per second (QPS) of authoritative servers will decrease due to computational overhead when processing DNS requests for zones containing higher NSEC3 iteration counts.
 The table (Appendix C) below shows the drop in QPS for various iteration counts.

+Hardaker & Dukhovni      Expires 2 October 2022                 [Page 9]

+Internet-Draft                    title                       March 2022

    | Iterations | QPS [% of 0 iterations QPS] |
    |------------+-----------------------------|